UniversityOfPlymouthComputing/MobileDev-XamarinForms/docs/Chapters/Chapter_2_MVVM/async-programming.md

 var img = DownloadImageSync("https://github.com/UniversityOfPlymouthComputing/MobileDev-XamarinForms/raw/master/code/Chapter2/ImageFetch/xam.png");
 ```

-The method `DownloadImageSync` performs the download and once compelete, returns an `Image`.
+The method `DownloadImageSync` performs the download and once complete, returns an `Image`.
 This image is then  added to the UI.

 > We say this method is _synchronous_ because it does not return until all the tasks have been completed.